Historical Apoplexy · State Legislative Adaptations · Michigan

 of Abundance," 2025).
 Michigan IS the factory proof.
 The River Rouge

-Complex alone employed more than one hundred thousand (100,000) workers
+Complex alone employed more than one hundred thousand (100,000)

-community that built it;
+serving the community that built it;

 (4) At peak, Michigan had more than three hundred fifty thousand